 These m6 chords are used on the ii chord of a major key as well as on the Im chord of a tonic minor key.

-Again, work out any of these chords and then play the minor, m7, and m6 shapes back to back for any root note.
+Again, work these chords and then play the minor, m7, and m6 shapes back to back.

-An example of this would be playing Dm, Dm7, then Dm6 to begin hearing how each of those changes affects the color of each chord shape on the guitar.
+An example of this would be Dm, Dm7, then Dm6 to hear how each of those changes affect the color of each chord shape.

-Once you’ve worked through open chords, you’re ready to dig into the bane of most beginner guitarist’s existence, barre chords.
+Once you’ve worked open chords, you’re ready to dig into barre chords.

-Barre chords require you to play more than one string with one finger, which isn’t easy at first.
+Barre chords require you to play more than one string with one finger, which isn’t easy.

-The barre, as it’s called, is what makes these chords tough to learn, especially when first learning them on guitar.
+The barre is what makes these chords tough, especially when first learning to play guitar.

-If you find that your fretting hand is cramping up while working on these chords, hurting or feeling uncomfortable, take a break.
+If you find your fretting hand cramping while working these chords, hurting, or feeling uncomfortable, take a break.

-Stretch your hands and come back to the guitar when your hands are feeling better.
+Stretch your hands and come back when your hands feel better.

-This way, you’ll be able to learn barre chords, but you won’t risk hurting yourself and causing and damage to your hands or arms in the process.
+This way, you’ll learn barre chords, but won’t risk hurting yourself in the process.

 There’s no point in hurting your hands just to learn a new chord!

-Once you can play any of these barre chords, mix them together with open chords over the progressions at the start of this lesson.
+Once you can play these barre chords, mix them with open chords over the progressions at the start of this lesson.

-This’ll help you introduce barre chords into your playing one at a time, rather than overdo it and risk burning your hands out in the process.
+This introduces barre chords into your playing one at a time, rather than overdoing it and burning your hands out in the process.

-They’ll open up your fretboard, provide you with a new texture for any chord you know, and build your hand strength at the same time.
+They open up your fretboard, provide you with new chord textureds, and build your hand strength at the same time.